bwsw/simple-rtb-exchange/e2e/README.md

 directory for collections is _collections_
 ## Usage
 ### Run tests using sbt task
-Preferable way of running e2e tests is to run **sbt testE2E** This command has optional arguments:
+Preferable way of running e2e tests is to use **sbt testE2E** This command has arguments:
 **sbt "testE2E \<env\> \<bidders-host\> \<report-path\>"**
 Where:
 - \<env\> environment for DB and tests (default = e2e),